vargavd/angular-complete-guide-course/section-11-notes.md

 > <small>Sidenote: you can have multiple dynamic segments (parameters) in one route.</small>

+> <small>**Sidenote2:** but this is a snapshot only, the values of one moment.
+So if the values are changing in the url, but the path will be the same structure - then the component will not be reinstiated.
+So if we get the snapshot in the ngOnInit function - it will not be run again the second time and we will be stuck with the old values.</small>

 ### Getting route params reactively

 It is important to "reload" the parameters if they change.
 For this, the `ActivatedRoute` offers a params property which is an **Observable** - you can subscribe to it and get the new parameters upon any change.